signal11/hidapi/README.md

 }
 ```

-If you have your own simple test programs which communicate with standard
-hardware development boards (such as those from Microchip, TI, Atmel,
-FreeScale and others), please consider sending me something like the above
-for inclusion into the HIDAPI source.
-This will help others who have the
-same hardware as you do.

 ## License
-HIDAPI may be used by one of three licenses as outlined in LICENSE.txt.
+HIDAPI may be used by one of three licenses as outlined in [LICENSE.txt](LICENSE.txt).

 ## Download
-HIDAPI can be downloaded from github
+HIDAPI can be downloaded from GitHub
 ```sh
 git clone git://github.com/libusb/hidapi.git
 ```